aws-samples/eks-workshop-v2/website/docs/fundamentals/exposing/loadbalancer/index.md

 $ prepare-environment exposing/load-balancer
 ```

+This will make the following changes to your lab environment:
+- Install the AWS Load Balancer Controller in the Amazon EKS cluster

+You can view the Terraform that applies these changes [here](https://github.com/VAR::MANIFESTS_OWNER/VAR::MANIFESTS_REPOSITORY/tree/VAR::MANIFESTS_REF/manifests/modules/exposing/load-balancer/.workshop).

 :::

 Kubernetes uses services to expose pods outside of a cluster.
 One of the most popular ways to use services in AWS is with the `LoadBalancer` type.
 With a simple YAML file declaring your service name, port, and label selector, the cloud controller will provision a load balancer for you automatically.